Amateur Photographer verdict

 Power switch lock – is it really needed?

-The power switch has moved onto the right side of the top plate, where it’s easier to reach, although still not quite as convenient as one around the shutter button like on most other brands.
-It now has a central lock position similar to many older Canon DSLRs, replacing the R6’s separate lock button.
+The power switch moved onto the right side of the top plate, where it’s easier to reach, although still not quite as convenient as one around the shutter button like on most other brands.
+It has a central lock position similar to many older Canon DSLRs, replacing the R6’s separate lock button.
 This can be used to disable any combination of the camera’s control dials, joystick, and touchscreen, or the lens control ring.
 Personally, I don’t really understand why you’d have a setting whose sole function is to stop the camera from working properly – other manufacturers don’t feel the need to inflict this on us – but thankfully you can disable it altogether.

 The power switch is easier to reach than before, and now has a Lock position.
 Image credit: Andy Westlake